metosin/spec-tools/README.md

 ;       :description "It's a int"}
 ```

-For most clojure core predicates, the `:type` can be resolved automatically with a help of the `spec-tools.type/resolve-type` multimethod.
+For most core predicates, `:type` can be resolved automatically using the `spec-tools.type/resolve-type` multimethod.

-For most clojure core predicates, the `:form` can be resolved automatically with a help of the `spec-tools.form/resolve-form` multimethod.
+For most core predicates, `:form` can be resolved automatically using the `spec-tools.form/resolve-form` multimethod.

-For most clojure core predicates, the `spec` can be resolved automatically with a help of the `spec-tools.spec/resolve-spec` multimethod.
+For most core predicates, `spec` can be resolved automatically using the `spec-tools.spec/resolve-spec` multimethod.

+To transform registered specs into Spec records recursively, see the `spec-tools.visitor/convert-specs!`.

 ### Predefined Spec Records